Foodle Club

 • Paprika - the smokiness of the paprika adds a delicious element to the dish.

 • Tomato puree is also known as tomato paste.
-This is highly concentrated tomatoes and not to be confused with tomato ketchup.
+This is made from highly concentrated tomatoes and not to be confused with tomato ketchup.

 • Worcestershire sauce